Portugal Pilgrimage Fatima

 Why do we have a Muslim name in a Catholic city?

 We don’t know why Virgin Mary appeared in one city with a Muslim name.
-Maybe she would like to pass a message the Catholics and Muslims must live in peace and harmony.
+Maybe she would like to pass a message that Catholics and Muslims must live in peace and harmony.
 We respect Her choice and preserve the city’s name.

 Our Lady of Fatima Portugal History